thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## 1     1    22     0.289 0.596
 ```

 The p-value from this test is 0.596!
 This means that their variances are not significantly different.
+If their shape is the same (normality) and their variances are the same (equal variances), then the only thing that can be different is their means.
+This allows us to set up our null hypothesis and calculate the probability of obtaining these different means if the two sets of observations come from an identical source.

 ## two means {-}